 - 5.87 The firm shall not provide legal services to an entity relevant to an engagement, where this would involve acting as the General Counsel of that entity, or a solicitor formally nominated to represent the entity in the resolution of a dispute or litigation. - 5.88 The provision by the firm of certain types of legal services to an entity relevant to an engagement may create advocacy, self-review and management threats.
-In view of the degree of advocacy involved in litigation or other types of dispute resolution procedures and the potential importance of any assessment by the firm of the merits of the entity's position when undertaking an engagement, this Ethical Standard prohibits a firm from acting as the formally nominated representative for an entity relevant to an engagement in the resolution of a dispute or litigation which is material to the amounts recognised or disclosed the financial statements or other subject matter information or subject matter of the engagement.
+In view of the degree of advocacy involved in litigation or other types of dispute resolution procedures and the potential importance of any assessment by the firm of the merits of the entity's position when undertaking an engagement, this Ethical Standard prohibits a firm from acting as the formally nominated representative for an entity relevant to an engagement.